miladutton/Maternal-Mortality/README.md

-# Maternal Mortality
+# Maternal Mortality: An Analysis of Influencing Factors

 ## Overview

-This project explores the factors influencing maternal mortality rates globally, focusing on data from 2015.
-Maternal mortality is defined as deaths resulting from complications during pregnancy or childbirth.
-This is a pressing issue as approximately 84% of these deaths are preventable.
+This project investigates the factors influencing global maternal mortality rates, using data from 2015.
+Maternal mortality refers to deaths caused by complications during pregnancy or childbirth, a critical public health issue as approximately 84% of these deaths are preventable.

 ## Data Sources